 "I had always been interested in the built environment.
 I used to think this interest was physical, so to speak, but I noticed too that I enjoy thinking of the environment more broadly, socially, and theoretically.
 I had started reading books on urban issues; issues pertaining to the relationship between people and their urban environment.
 That’s why I chose urban studies.
 I found the programme through Leiden University’s website, and had inquired about the programme’s contents with former students!
 Having been in the programme for almost a year now, I can confidently say it was the right decision for me.
 Of course there are classes and aspects of the course I like more than others, but I think that’s a good thing.
 I think that as long as what is considered enjoyable or challenging differs from student to student, we can learn from each other."

 “It’s through cities’ past that we learn why and how they have become so important.
 But while history might explain cities as we know them today, it also creates false images.
 Did you know, for example, that cities are healthier, safer and more sustainable than they’ve ever been?
 Above all, Leiden University’s Urban Studies programme is about people, their opportunities, beliefs and perspectives.”

 Want to know if Urban Studies is the right study for you?
 Check out our Online Experience, which consists of online mini-courses with a few assignments, just as if it were real first-year courses.

 You can directly register for the Online Experience: this link will take you to the form.

 Chat with a student

-Do you have a question about student life in Leiden or The Hague, studying at Leiden University, or do you want more information about the Urban Studies programme?
-You can get in contact with a student directly!
+Do you have a question about studying at Leiden University or student life in Leiden?
+Do you want more information about the Urban Studies programme?
+Chat with a current student for answers to your questions!